Creating Spanish Style Homes website and blog header decor

-Jeff Doubét shows how a courtyard fireplace was designed + built in Santa Barbara, CA. Learn the design and build process through rare time-lapse photography.
+Jeff Doubet shares how a Spanish courtyard fireplace was designed + built.
+Learn about the design and build process through photos filmed in time lapse stages.

 Imagine the extra tall flames, random crackle + pops, and the smell of oaky smoke wafting through the air.
 The finished project became a favorite gathering place for a family living in the foothills of Santa Barbara, CA.